Disclaimer: NOT BLOODY MINE!

 "Yes?
 And it wasn't just because he and Robin were fucking around?"
 Slade drawled.

 "He… he told you?
 You?"
 Bruce gaped.
-He really needed to have a talk to Robin about indiscretion.
+He really needed to have a talk to the teen about indiscretion.

 "You don't seem to understand…" Slade growled, stepping up to the man, glad to notice that he was able to stare down at him, being a hairbreadth taller.
 "For a long time, I was all he had, he had to depend on me for pretty much everything in the beginning, and yes, he told me.
 Hold that against him, and I'll personally make sure you pay for it."